Currency:

 Another thing to pay attention to is the placement of the phrase in the first paragraph of the text so that the topic of the entry is introduced from the very beginning of the content.

-Usage headings is also an important aspect: H1, H2, etc. It's not the most important ranking factor right now, but it's worth taking care of all the time.
+The use of headings is also an important aspect: H1, H2, etc. It's not the most important ranking factor right now, but it's worth taking care of all the time.
 This improves the readability of the page and allows it to be scanned visually.
 Thus, it is effective from the point of view of the reader, which is very important.
-Its use must also be appropriate.
+Its use must also be reasonable.
 Remember that H1 is used only once per page, and by using each successive heading degree, you must create a logical structure.
-Use it as a table of contents in a book and create consecutive chapters, subsections, etc.
+Use it as a table of contents in a book and create consecutive chapters, subsections, and so on.

 External links should also come from your content.
 Links to other sites are good for SEO.

-A few last words about post optimization in WordPress
+A few final words about WordPress post optimization

 If something is wrong, read the tips that the plugin offers.
 It is also worth noting that the presented plugin is just a tool, and it is not without flaws (for example, the lack of case sensitivity of the entered main phrase).
 Don't blindly follow the suggestions that Yoast SEO has to offer.
-This gives us a general idea of what we need to work on.
+This gives us a general idea of what needs to be worked on.

-Overall, this is a good tool for anyone looking to improve their own SEO.
+Overall, this is a good tool for anyone who wants to improve their own SEO.
 This will allow you to take care of the basic things that need to be done to properly position the entrance.
-Remember also that the text you write should be, first of all, practical and user-friendly.
+Remember also that the text you write should be, above all, practical and user-friendly.

-Thus, optimizing a WordPress post for SEO should be carried out taking into account the following points, summarized in a nutshell:
+Thus, optimizing a WordPress post for SEO should be carried out with the following points in a nutshell:

-• A catchy theme and headline that encourages clicks.
+• A catchy theme and title that encourages clicks .

-• Research the best keywords and pick 2-3 of them.
+• Research the best keywords and choose 2-3 of them.

-• Choose an image for the post that is also intriguing and doesn't let you pass by.
+• Choosing an image for the record, which is also intriguing and does not let you pass by.

-• The post content must be more than 300 characters.
+• Post content must be over 300 characters long.

 Optimization issues: